🔥Lulabet : Get up to R250 or 100 Free Spins on your 1st deposit as a welcome bonus! SIGN UP HERE

 |Permutation Jackpot||Bet on the winners of four consecutive races|

 |Bipot||Bet on six horses to finish 1st or 2nd in six separate races|

 |Place Accumulator||Bet on seven horses to finish 1st, 2nd or 3rd over seven consecutive races|

 |Swinger||Bet on two horses to finish in the top three positions in any order|

 Fixed Odds vs Starting Price

-When betting on horse racing with some online bookmakers in South Africa, you can choose whether you want to place a bet on Fixed Odds or the Starting Price.
-The benefit of fixed odds is that you know exactly how much you can win based on the current odds of the horse.
+When betting on horse racing in South Africa, you can often choose whether to place a bet at Fixed Odds or take the Starting Price instead.
+The benefit of Fixed Odds betting on horse racing is that you know exactly how much you stand to win based on the current odds displayed when you place your bet.

 Bookmaker Betting vs Tote Betting